haydarmaria-source/task-tracker/docs/ai-playbook.md

 # My AI Playbook

-*Draft — Maria, this is a starting point built from what actually happened on this project (mid-course reflection + the final-project evidence).
-Read it, cut anything that doesn't sound like you, and add anything real it's missing before you submit it.*
+This is what actually happened on this project, not a policy I wrote after the fact — the mid-course reflection and the final-project evidence below are where each rule came from.

 ## When I reach for AI first